a harbor filled with lots of white boats

 Annecy

-Annecy rewards travelers with a trip that becomes much easier once you organize it around real anchors like Annecy castle overlooking the city, Palais de l'Isle, A canal in Annecy's old town.
+Annecy rewards travelers with a trip that becomes much easier once you organize it around real anchors like Palais de l'Isle, Annecy Castle, Museum of Animated Film.
 This long-form guide focuses on pacing, first-trip structure, and practical planning for a visit to Annecy, France.

 Quick Facts